emirdur/seekitnu/README.md

 ### 2. Pull a PostgreSQL Docker Image

 Find a PostgreSQL Docker image and download it.
 Set up the username, password, and database name according to your preference, or use the default configuration (postgres, postgres, postgres).
 Make sure to update the docker-compose.yml, the backend Dockerfile, and the environment variables accordingly.
-Additionally, generate an .env file in the backend with the necessary database environment variables, ensuring the database name points to localhost.
+Additionally, generate an .env and .env.docker file in the backend with the necessary database environment variables, ensuring the database name points to localhost in .env and the database name points to database in .env.docker.

 ### 3. Integrate Firebase Authentication